Welsh Birds Rarities Committee

 The WBRC is a sub-committee of the Welsh Ornithological Society and consists of six voting members.

 The longest serving member of the Committee retires and a new member is elected annually by the Welsh County Recorders and the Council of the Welsh Ornithological Society.
-The WBRC is always on the look out for new members, anyone who is interested should contact their County Recorder or the WBRC Secretary.
+The WBRC is always on the look out for new members and anyone who is interested should contact their County Recorder or the WBRC Secretary.

 Scarce and Rare Bird Photobase

 As more of us carry digital cameras as part of our standard birding kit, a greater number of photos exist of Welsh rarities.
 We are trying to put together a photo-base of rare Welsh birds.
 This will help with record assessment and analysis but will also stand the test of time as a historical record of the occurrence of rarities in Wales.
-WBRC Secretary Jon Green is considering whether it would be possible to publish a book (perhaps a digital online version) on Rare birds in Wales, illustrating as many species as possible with photographs.
+WBRC Secretary Jon Green is considering whether it would be possible to publish a book (perhaps a digital online version) on Rare Birds in Wales, illustrating as many species as possible with photographs.
 It’s not only digital photos that we are interested in, as slides and prints can be scanned and converted into digital versions.
 Do you have any photos of rare and scarce birds in Wales?
 Jon has a good selection already but is particularly interested in getting hold of photos from the 1970-1990s – for example, the Holyhead White-billed Diver or the Aberdysynni female King Eider or even the Britton Ferry Sociable Plover!

 Any slides or prints would be scanned and returned (along with a digital copy) and any costs would be reimbursed.
 Please send images to the email or postal address below.